Continuing Education Activity

 - Ambu bag and mask appropriate for the age

 Choosing an appropriate exercise protocol is essential in increasing the validity of the results.
 Although there are multiple study protocols available for use, the clinician should tailor the protocol to the patient such that it can yield a fatigue-limited exercise in approximately 8 to 12 minutes.
 The most commonly used methodology is incremental or constant work protocols.
 Ramp protocols are a type of incremental protocol where there is a gradual increase in work rate at specified time intervals of each minute of different exercise phases.

 Peak VO2: Maximal Oxygen Uptake

 Maximal VO2 is the measure of one’s aerobic capacity representing the amount of oxygen taken in by the skeletal muscle during exercise.
-There is a linear relationship between exercise intensity and oxygen uptake until the cardiovascular system can no longer met the demands of the exercising muscle.
-This is known as an oxygen uptake plateau and achieved following progressive exercise.
+There is a linear relationship between exercise intensity and oxygen uptake until the cardiovascular system can no longer meet the demands of the exercising muscle.
+This is known as an oxygen uptake plateau and is achieved following progressive exercise.

 - VO2 < 80% predicted value represents reduced aerobic capacity, suggestive of cardiopulmonary or metabolic impairments.

 - A low VO2 despite normal cardiovascular, pulmonary, and metabolic parameters is suggestive of deconditioning.